Frequently Asked Questions

 What letters of support are required?

-Cover letter, mentor biosketches, CVs, and letters of support are not needed with preliminary applications.
-Applicants should submit a biosketch for themselves of no more than 2 pages with their preliminary application (see here for biosketch form).
+With preliminary applications: no letters of support are needed.
+Applicants should submit a biosketch for themselves of no more than 2 pages (see here for biosketch form).

 How many applicants will be awarded each year?